Timesheets (Cloud)

 The government's Capex rules require that time-tracking software is used to accurately record the number of hours worked - this is where Tempo Timesheets and accounts come to your rescue!

-To go one step further, you can track the costs of Capex and Opex hours in Tempo Cost Tracker - watch this video to see how it's done: How to Track Capex and Opex in Cost Tracker
+To go one step further, you can track the costs of Capex and Opex hours in Tempo Financial Manager - watch this video to see how it's done: How to Track Capex and Opex in Financial Manager

 Want to see this tutorial in action?
 Watch the videos in this playlist: Tutorial: Tracking Capex/Opex Work with Tempo Accounts